debd/kinect-carousel/README.md

 Little experiment to control an image carousel with a Kinect.
 Demonstration video coming soon.

+## Todos

+- Use Grunt/Bower/... for easier installation
+- Add online demo & video, showing kinect in action

 ## Credits

 - 3D CSS carousel by [David DeSandro](desandro.com)